shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 concept of the Hodge dual is detailed.
 Finally, I introduce the concept of free matrix representation, which I hope readers will find very obvious.

-I encapsulate these concepts in what I term :ref:`the Cartan-Hodge formalism
-<the_cartan_hodge_formalism>`.
-This comprehensive framework facilitates the
-systematic analysis of rotation representation in differential form and a thorough examination of differential operators within this context.
+I encapsulate these concepts in what I name the Cartan-Hodge formalism.
+This comprehensive framework facilitates the systematic analysis of rotation representation in differential form and a thorough examination of differential operators within this context.

-.. rubric:: Rotations in Differential Form
+.. rubric:: :ref:`Rotations in Differential Form`

 This section is a systematic analyis of the representation of rotations in three dimensions and in spacetime.
 Rotations are expressed as linear combinations of